LambdaGeo/rwh-ptbr/cap06.md

 | Word64   | 64-bit unsigned integer                                                                     |

 These are quite a few different numeric types.
 There are some operations, such as addition, that work with all of them.
 There are others, such as `asin`, that only apply to floating-point types.
 [Table 6.2, “Selected Numeric Functions and Constants”](using-typeclasses.html#numerictypes.funcs "Table 6.2.
 Selected Numeric Functions and Constants") summarizes the different functions that operate on numeric types, and [Table 6.3, “Typeclass Instances for Numeric Types”](using-typeclasses.html#numerictypes.typeclasses "Table 6.3.
 Typeclass Instances for Numeric Types") matches the types with their respective typeclasses.
 As you read that table, keep in mind that Haskell operators are just functions: you can say either `(+) 2 3` or `2 + 3` with the same result.
 By convention, when referring to an operator as a function, it is written in parenthesis as seen in this table.
-[10 comments](comments: show / hide)

 **Table 6.2.
 Selected Numeric Functions and Constants**